-Black became big in the Victorian Era - both for aesthetic reasons and for the growth of mourning jewelry, pieces deemed appropriate to wear during the long period of tribute to a departed relative.
+Black became big in the Victorian Era - both as a fashion statement and as mourning jewelry, pieces deemed appropriate to wear during the long period of tribute to a departed relative.
 Jewelers used several different substances and often they're hard to distinguish, especially as some were developed deliberately to imitate rare, natural materials.
 Here are several varieties of Victorian black jewelry, with tips on recognizing them, compiled with the help of Lisa Stockhammer, president of The Three Graces, a web-based antique and estate jewelery retailer.

 In this feature, we'll cover French jet, vulcanite, bog oak, Berlin iron, onyx, cut steel, and of course, jet.